Apollo

 When is the best time to go campervanning in Brisbane?

-Blessed with 283 cloudless days per year, Brisbane is among the sunniest cities on earth.
+Blessed with an average of 283 cloudless days per year, Brisbane is among the sunniest cities on earth.
 A warm subtropical climate and relatively little rainfall make it a great place to visit any time of year.

 Travellers arriving in October will be greeted by a sea of blooming purple jacaranda trees.
-April brings abundant sunshine and reduced humidity, while May and September see the Brisbane events calendar crank into full gear.
-Both these balmy shoulder seasons entail thinner crowds and, consequently, lower prices across the board.
+April brings abundant sunshine and reduced humidity, while May and September see the Brisbane events calendar kick into full gear.
+Both these balmy shoulder seasons bring thinner crowds and, consequently, lower prices across the board.

 The Aussie winter (June to August) is high season in Queensland as southerners head north to escape the chill.
-Expect pleasant average temperatures of 23°C / 11°C in Brisbane (the locals will tell you it’s cold) and minimal rainfall.
-However, you’ll have to contend with crowded campsites and higher rental rates.
+Expect pleasant average temperatures of 23˚C / 11˚C in Brisbane (the locals will tell you it’s cold) and minimal rainfall.
+However, you’ll have to contend with crowded campsites and higher hire rates.

 Can’t hack the heat?
 Heading uphill to the hinterlands offers much-needed respite.
 Furthermore, surfers happily withstand the sweaty weather as summer brings the biggest swells.